Plan Summary & Client FAQs

 My training volume is too high.
 What should I do?

 As a general rule of thumb, don’t try to push through your training.
 If it feels like you’re overtraining, you probably are.
-Back off, contact me, rest a little bit more and skip a few sessions.
-I will adjust your plan and help you figure out what’s going wrong.
+Back off, contact me, rest a little bit more and end your sessions a bit earlier.
+I will help you figure out what’s going wrong, or adjust your plan.

 My training isn’t hard enough.
 What should I do?

 Contact me.
-I will help you figure out what loads/volumes are too low for you, and what we can add to help reach your goals.
-Don’t add more climbing.
-Random junk climbing, like random junk food, is bad for your health.
+I will help you figure out what loads/volumes are too low for you, and what we should add to help reach your goals.
+Don’t add more climbing without talking to me.

 How do I figure out what sessions to do when?

 Each drill or targeted session has some instructions about how to combine it with other sessions.
-(Under “combinations”.)
+(Under “combination”.)
 In brief, here’s the order you should perform activities in:

 General warmup